odradev/awesome-zero-knowledge/README.md

 ### Projects
 Projects that are using ZK-technology.

-* [Coingecko](https://www.coingecko.com/en/categories/zero-knowledge-zk?) - list of top Zero Knowledge Coins by Coingecko.

 #### Blockchain ecosystems
-* [Horizen](https://www.horizen.io/) - the most secure interoperable blockchain ecosystem supported by the largest and most decentralized multi-tiered node infrastructure in the industry.
+* [Horizen](https://www.horizen.io/) - the zero-knowledge enabled network of blockchains.
 * [Axiom](https://www.axiom.xyz/) - ZK coprocessor for Ethereum which provides smart contracts trustless access to all on-chain data and arbitrary expressive compute over it

 #### Layer 1